-With ShipBob, you can store your inventory across multiple, strategically placed fulfillment centers so you don’t have to maintain your own warehouse space, and can cut shipping time and cost dramatically.
+With ShipBob, you can store your inventory across multiple, strategically placed fulfilment centres so you don’t have to maintain your own warehouse space, and can cut shipping time and cost dramatically.

-Moreover, ShipBob’s efficient pick and pack fulfillment ensures that orders get out the door faster without sacrificing fulfillment accuracy.
+Moreover, ShipBob’s efficient pick and pack fulfilment ensures that orders get out the door faster without sacrificing fulfilment accuracy.

 “The entire process of getting started with ShipBob was so easy.
 I was handing my business over to someone who was not just a vendor but a partner, one who was going to hear me and understand the complexity of what we do — and have a solution.
 During our initial conversations, it was never ‘We can’t do that …,’ it was always ‘We can do this and …’ and ‘It’s going to be this or that …’”